kimjoar/writings/integration-tests.md

 }
 ```

-Thus, we can call `getPersonsViewFromResponse` to initialize our state,
+Thus, we can call `getPersonsViewFromResponse` to initialize our view,
 which makes our tests even easier to write.

 ---